adugast/bigdata_analysis/README.md

 ## Usage:

 ## How it works:

+bigdata_analysis takes two json files as input file to set its configuration.

+Define following files and launch the program:

+- data.json     : defines the datas to take as input
+- filter.json   : defines the filter to apply on the data set

 ```
 +-------------------------------+     +-------------------+     +-----------------------------------+
 | 1) DATA INPUT:                |     | 2) DATA ANALYSIS: |     | 3) DATA OUTPUT:                   |